 Fires can be part of the natural cycle of heaths and may, under carefully controlled circumstances, be used as an occasional management tool to promote regeneration of, or diversity of growth phases, in ling (Calluna vulgaris).
 However, currently most hill fires in Ireland are intentionally started to encourage grass growth for livestock.
 Fires that are too intense, too frequent, too extensive or which occur in sensitive areas are damaging to habitats.
-An assessment of burning is made for the heath habitats (4010 and 4060) and 7130 Blanket bogs (\ if active bog).
+An assessment of burning is made for 4060 Alpine and Boreal heaths, 7130 Blanket bogs ( if active bog) and 7150 Rhynchosporion depressions.
 Habitat-specific lists of sensitive areas where burning should not occur are presented in Perrin et al. (2014).

-4010 Wet heaths and 7130 Blanket bogs (\ if active bog) have the same targets relating to there being no signs of burning into the moss, liverwort or lichen layer or exposure of peat surface due to burning and no signs of burning in sensitive areas.
+7130 Blanket bogs ( if active bog) and 7150 Rhynchosporion depressions have the same targets relating to there being no signs of burning into the moss, liverwort or lichen layer or exposure of peat surface due to burning and no signs of burning in sensitive areas.

 The target for 4060 Alpine and Boreal heaths, which does not require burning for the maintenance of the habitat, is for there to be no signs of burning within the habitat.